Have you ever wondered how to get speaking engagements?

 4. Board members of associations

-Similar to above, most associations have a board.
+Like key executives, most associations have a board.
 Those board members often refer speakers for events.
 Get to know who sits on the board of your target associations, and start building relationships.

 Speaking Engagements: Common Questions (& Answers)